 - Preheat your oven to 350 F, butter 2 8" round cake pans and line the bottom with parchment paper.

-- Combine the dry ingredients in a large mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.
+- Combine the dry ingredients (except the flour) in a large mixing bowl or the bowl of your stand mixer fitted with the paddle attachment.

 - Whisk together the wet ingredients in a smaller mixing bowl.

 - Pour the 1/3 of the wet ingredients into the sugar mixture, mix, then 1 cup of flour and mix until just combined.
 Repeat 2 more times.
 The batter will not be completely smooth and will look kind of runny.